Basic Knowledge Of US Stock Options

 Exercise

-OTM options are exercised before the market opens on the next trading day.
+ITM options are exercised before the market opens on the next trading day.

-After exercising the option:
+After exercising the option

 Call options: The user will buy the corresponding underlying stock at the exercise price.
 After the exercise of the option, the funds for buying the underlying stock will be deducted, and the underlying stock obtained by the exercise will be added to the user’s position.